 The usual recommended dose of glycopyrrolate injection is 0.1 mg administered at 4-hour intervals, 3 or 4 times daily intravenously or intramuscularly.
 Where more profound effect is required, 0.2 mg may be given.
-Some patients may need only a single dose, and frequency of administration should be dictated by patient response up to a maximum of four times daily.
+Some 1.
+Inspect the outer packaging (blister pack) to confirm the integrity of the packaging.
+Do not use if the blister patients may need only a single dose, and frequency of administration should be dictated by patient response pack or the prefilled syringe has been damaged. up to a maximum of four times daily.

-Glycopyrrolate injection is not recommended for the treatment of peptic ulcer in pediatric patients (see PRECAUTIONS, Pediatric Use).
+Glycopyrrolate injection is not recommended for the treatment of peptic ulcer in pediatric patients (see 2.
+Remove the syringe from the outer packaging.
+(See Figure 2) PRECAUTIONS, Pediatric Use).

-The recommended dose of glycopyrrolate injection in pediatric patients is 0.004 mg/kg intramuscularly, given 30 to 60 minutes prior to the anticipated time of induction of anesthesia or at the time the preanesthetic narcotic and/or sedative are administered
+The recommended dose of glycopyrrolate injection in pediatric patients is 0.004 mg/kg intramuscularly, given 30 to 60 minutes prior to the anticipated time of induction of anesthesia or at the time the preanesthetic narcotic and/or sedative are administered glycopyrrolate injection for anticholinergic effect intraoperatively is rarely needed; in the event it is required the recommended pediatric dose is 0.004 mg/kg intravenously, not to exceed 0.1 mg in a single dose which may etiology of the arrhythmia, and the surgical or anesthetic manipulations necessary to correct parasympathetic and discoloration prior to administration, whenever solution and container permit. imbalance should be performed.